aymenloudiy/NovelTranslationIdea/README.md

 ### 1. How does the translation API detect languages?

-- OpenAI automatically detects the source language and includes it in the response.
+- The OpenAI prompt includes a rule to auto-detect the source language and return it in the response.

 ### 2. Can I translate to multiple languages?

-- Yes, simply change `"targetLanguage"` in the request.
+- Yes.
+Just change the `"targetLanguage"` value in your request.

 ### 3. How does the dictionary work?

-- The dictionary ensures names and terms stay consistent across translations.
+- It ensures term consistency by storing known translations and expanding it as new names appear.

 ### 4. What happens if I translate the same chapter twice?

-- The API prevents duplicate translations for the same chapter and language.
+- The API checks for duplicates and prevents them **before sending requests to OpenAI** to avoid waste.

 ---

 ## Future Improvements

-- Support for additional translation models
+- User authentication and roles
-- Advanced dictionary term suggestions
+- Suggested dictionary terms based on usage
-- User authentication for API access
+- Richer chapter metadata (e.g. titles, summaries)

 ---